reysdaaud/minti/README.md

 This command will:
 1. Start the Next.js development server (usually on `http://localhost:9002`).
-2. Start the Express.js backend server (`server.js`) (usually on `http://localhost:5000`).

-**Important:** The backend server (`server.js`) **must be running** for payment initialization and verification to work.
-If you encounter "Failed to fetch" errors related to `http://localhost:5000/paystack/initialize`, it's likely the backend server is not running or is inaccessible.

 To get started with development, take a look at `src/app/page.tsx`.